jkingyens/binder/readme.md

 # Binder

-Binder is a compiler that takes a list of course video files and generates a mobile-friendly website for viewing the material.
-The compiler can be used by the course author or student.
-You just need to get the course videos on your local filesystem.
-The compiler then deploys the course to Digital Ocean via the Spaces API.
+Binder is a compiler that bundles a set of videos into a course program.
+The compiler deploys the course to your Digital Ocean account via the Spaces API.
+You can then load and run the program using a native iOS or Android app.
+The native app supports features such as progress tracking, offline caching and more coming soon.
+We want to make it easier to consume and complete online courses.

-# Why?

-Most video-based courses over the internet are served using learning management systems (LMS) that are clunky and designed for the teachers it is being sold to, not for students taking the course.
-This compiler empowers students to get the experience they want while taking an online course.
-It gives you a noise/distraction free space to consume videos, track your progress and just archive the things you'e learned over time.

 # Install